pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 ## Authors

 * Adapted from {ref}`Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny` by Dr. Paula Moraga ([link](https://www.paulamoraga.com/book-geospatial/index.html)).
+### Acknowledgments
+* Bill Engels who encouraged, reviewed, and provided feedback to this example

 +++